bilalazh/New-Tab-Custom-Page/README.md

 ## command bar

 Command Bar serves a central place to enter command Both setting related and launching `websites`or more then one websites as `commands`
+see `Commands` section below to see the list of commands you can enter

 - theme change